OnkarL5/Neog-Camp/README.md

-# neoG
+# neoG camp
-https://neog.camp/
-Projects done during the course at neoG camp.
-A camp to get you started with web development
+A bootcamp to get you started with web development https://neog.camp/